The Set of Prime Numbers

 of n when all the prime factors of n+1 are known.

-It boils down to a procedure devised by
+It boils down to a procedure devised in 1878 by

 Consider the following recursively-defined